microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/shiftsroledefinition.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a single role's definition in a Shifts schedule.
+A definition for a single role in a schedule in the Shifts app in Teams.

 ## Methods
 |Method|Return type|Description|